-Speedstack Si causally extrapolates Er and TanD over the specified frequency range using a single value of Er and TanD to enable Svensson-Djordjevic frequency dependent permittivity modelling.
-The table above therefore provides the ability to specify the extrapolation reference points for each substrate region; the reference point data is usually available from the material supplier data sheet.
-The values of Er can, optionally, be derived from the materials in the stack.
-See the Si9000e User Guide for a more detailed discussion of causally extrapolating substrate data.
+Speedstack Si causally extrapolates Er and TanD over the specified frequency range using a single value of Er and TanD to enable Svensson-Djordjevic frequency dependent permittivity modelling for each dielectric layer in the current controlled impedance structure.
+The table above therefore provides the ability to specify the extrapolation reference points for each substrate region; the reference point data is usually available from the material supplier data sheets.
+The values of Er and TanD can, optionally, be derived from the materials in the stack.
+(See the Polar Application Note AP8184 or the Si9000e User Guide for a more detailed discussion of causally extrapolating substrate data.)